top of page

 A parent is neither compassionate nor loving who does not clearly state rules and enforce them.

-A household should have as few rules as possible and they must be enforceable.
+A household should have as few rules as possible, and they must be enforceable.
 A rule that cannot be enforced isn't a rule.
 The idea, ultimately, is to make it impossible for the child to do the forbidden thing (I'll explain this later in this post).
-Otherwise, the child has a choice: he can break the rule and accept the punishment, or he can obey.
+Otherwise, the child has a choice: he can break the rule and accept the punishment or obey.
 When such a condition exists, the child is making the decisions in the household, not the parents.

 Inconsistently enforcing rules is not being kind or loving.
-Inconsistency engenders disrespect, ingratitude, regret, self-centeredness, and a host of other unhealthy human traits.
+Inconsistency engenders disrespect, ingratitude, regret, self-centeredness, and other unhealthy human traits.

 Children, including teenagers, want to please their parents.
 They do!
-But, they cannot if parental expectations are undefined or shifting.
+However, they cannot do so if parental expectations are undefined or shifting.

 The remainder of this post demonstrates how to accomplish these two steps.